NFL Week 1 injury updates on Cooper Kupp, Mark Andrews, Terron Armstead

 Kansas City wasn't able to overcome the absences of tight end Travis Kelce (knee), who missed a game for the first time since his rookie season in 2013, and defensive tackle Chris Jones (contract dispute).
 Will other teams be able to compensate without key players?
 The Los Angeles Rams will be without wide receiver Cooper Kupp (hamstring), who missed eight games last season, and a couple of other teams will be without top receiving targets.

-Here are more injury updates from our NFL Nation reporters as we head toward the Sunday matchups:
+Here are more injury updates from our NFL Nation reporters as we head toward Sunday's matchups:

 Quick links: